konfirm/kontext/README.md

 As said, these features are very, very powerful.
 They are what makes it possible to have bindings like: `text: 'hello ' + myWorld`.
 In short, using these features helps implement powerful features that allow the users to write complex statements in HTML attributes.

 ### Who is the competition?
-Honestly, Kontext does not really compete with the proven libraries below, as they all have a plethora of use-cases, and a friendly, active and - most important - a helpful community.
-All of them offer a far more feature-rich library.
+Honestly, Kontext does not really compete with the proven libraries below, as they have a plethora of use-cases, and friendly, active communities.
+They offer a far more feature-rich library.
 I know this does not seem to plead in favor of Kontext, I try to manage expectations early on.

 So, here's are couple of competitors: